 - Experience collaborating with medical and public health professionals in a multidisciplinary setting.

 - Excellent written and oral communication skills.

-Successful applicants at the level of Associate or Full Professor should have experience obtaining federal funding.
-Teaching expectations are minimal as the Division does not offer graduate programs in health economics.
+Successful applicants at the level of Assistant Professor should have an emerging record and those at the level of Associate Professor or Professor should have an established record of obtaining extramural funding.
 While the position will primarily focus on research, prior teaching and mentoring experience is a plus.
+Teaching expectations are minimal as the Division does not offer graduate programs in health economics or health services research.
 All outstanding applicants are encouraged to apply.
-The Division is particularly interested in candidates with expertise in the areas of econometrics, health services research, comparative effectiveness studies, health policy, and research using large existing claims or electronic health record datasets (Medicare claims, Veterans Affairs system, PCORnet, etc.).
+The Program is particularly interested in candidates with expertise in the areas of health policy, healthcare quality and costs, decision modeling and cost effectiveness evaluation, health disparities, social determinants of health, pharmaceutical drug utilization, policy impact evaluation, and research using large existing claims or electronic health record datasets (Medicare claims, AHRQ HCUP, Veterans Affairs system, PCORnet).

 Winston-Salem, North Carolina, has a population of approximately 240,000 (about 370,000 in Forsyth County).
 The city is nestled in the northwestern region of North Carolina, within easy driving distance to the beautiful Blue Ridge Mountains and the pristine beaches of North Carolina.

-Applicants should send a cover letter, curriculum vitae, research statement, and contact information for 3 or more references to firstname.lastname@example.org.
-Applications will be considering on a rolling basis starting February 15th until the positions are filled.
+Applicants should send a cover letter, curriculum vitae, research statement, and contact information for 3 or more references to Dr. Amresh Hanchate (firstname.lastname@example.org).
+Applications will be considering on a rolling basis starting February 1st until the positions are filled.
 Wake Forest Baptist Health is an Affirmative Action and Equal Opportunity Employer with a strong commitment to achieving diversity among its faculty and staff.
-EOE/AA.